NidroidX/kestrelcoind/CONTRIBUTING.md

 # Contributing to kastrelcoind

-Any contribution to sedrad is very welcome.
+Any contribution to kestrelcoind is very welcome.

 ## Getting started